 How Do I Know if My Car Was “Totaled”?

-When a car accident damages your car so much that repairing it will cost more than the value of the car, the car is totaled.
-When the insurance company deems the vehicle a “total loss,” it should pay you for the replacement value of the car.
+When a car accident damages your car so much that repairing it will cost more than the car’s value, it is considered totaled.
+When the insurance company deems the vehicle a “total loss,” it should pay you for the car’s replacement value.

 A car does not need to appear completely obliterated to be totaled.
 Sometimes, the damage is not even clear from the outside.
-To know for sure, an insurance claims adjuster will need to inspect your car and assess the damage themselves.
-This happens after you file your insurance claim.
-If your car is a total loss, you will find out after the assessment.
+To know for sure, an insurance claims adjuster will inspect your car and assess the damage.

 What Happens if My Car is a Total Loss?

-According to Georgia Rule 120-2-52-.06 Total Loss Vehicle Claims, if the insurance company determines your car is a total loss, they can either:
+According to Georgia Code, if the insurance company determines your car is a total loss, they can:

 - Replace the car